prebid/prebid-server-java/docs/developers/functional-tests.md

 Every container expose random port which you can see `docker ps` - running containers. (add flag `-a` to see exited containers)

-You can observe logs inside contUsernameainer `docker logs <container_id>`.
+You can observe logs inside container `docker logs <container_id>`.
 (You don't need to write all id, just use 2-3 symbols)

 #### NetworkServiceContainer